Second hour now underway on the Rush Limbaugh program.

 None of them envisioned, though, the behemoth that has become government-run education today.

-That did not start until the Progressives and Horace Mann and all of this.
+That did not start until the progressives and Horace Mann and all of this.

-There was no Department of Education, it's not a federal responsibility, and you did not have these massive school districts come into being, quite frankly, until the teachers' unions gain power.
+And you did not have these massive school districts come into being, quite frankly, until the teachers' unions gained power.

 The vision of the Founding Fathers was limited government.

-You really want to talk about what the vision of our Constitution is.
+I mean, enumerated powers, you really want to talk about what the vision of our Constitution is.

-It's the enumerated powers doctrine that if it's not in the Constitution, the government can't do it.
+It's the enumerated powers doctrine, that if it's not in the Constitution, the government can't do it.

-Instead, we we get into this we get into this this trap that says, well, oh, where do we have these rights or where do I have those rights?
+Instead, we get into this trap that says, well, where do we have these rights?

 This was the great debate, by the way.

-I hate to get too philosophical on you, but this was the great debate between the Federalists and the Antifederalists.
+I hate to get too philosophical on you, but this was the great debate between the Federalists and the Anti-Federalists.

-Uh why would you want to tell the government what it can't do when in the body of the Constitution there is no power to do it to begin with?
+Why would you want to tell the government what it can't do when in the body of the Constitution there is no power to do it to begin with?

 Right.

-And we need to we need to reinvent that.
+And we need to reinvent that.

-Well, may I add one more thing?
+May I add one more thing?

 Sure.

-Um one thing that uh the founders are saying that uh they wanted to uh support public education because they wanted people to remember the deeds of the uh the revolution and the principles of the revolution, also to fit people to carry on their private business and also to teach them virtues, and that's those are things that uh the public education system is failing on.
+Well, uh one thing that uh the founders are saying that uh they wanted to uh support public education because they wanted people to remember the deeds of the revolution and the principles of the revolution, also to fit people to carry on their private business and also to teach them virtues.

-I mean, why think of how absurd this government monopoly on education is for a moment.
+Think of how absurd this government monopoly on education is for a moment.

-Why is it somebody in the suburbs who join whose joint income might be a hundred grand, two hundred grand?
+Why is it somebody in the suburbs whose joint income might be $100,000, $200,000, why do they need a service called public education?

 Give them their property taxes back and let them buy their own education.